 Anemia occurring in childhood may be treated with a medication called erythropoietin.
 This medication is given as a shot once every week or every other week and will correct the anemia.

-There are no specific treatments for autosomal dominant interstial kidney disease of unknown genetic cause.
+There are no specific treatments for autosomal dominant interstitial kidney disease due to MUC1 mutations or of unknown genetic cause.

 Individuals with renin mutations should avoid non-steroidal anti-inflammatory agents such as ibuprofen (Advil, Aleve) or naprosyn.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.